swacisko/ALGA/README.md

 optional parameter is left, the maximum allowed error rate in overlaps of reads, with its default (and suggested) value 0. <br>

-Please make sure that the reads you provide as an input have a very good quality (we advise to correct raw reads using [_Musket_](http://musket.sourceforge.net/homepage.htm)).
+Please make sure that the reads you provide as an input have a very good quality (it is strongly recommended to use [_Musket_](http://musket.sourceforge.net/homepage.htm), a tool for read correction based on a k-mer analysis, before running ALGA).

 ---

 # Requirements:
 CMake VERSION 2.8.7 or higher<br>
-c++ 17 or higher
+C++ 17 or higher

 ---

 # Installation:
-Use cmake to obtain a binary file, e.g. in linux in the main directory you can use the following commands:
+Download the archive with code of ALGA and unpack it, or clone the ALGA repository.
+Use CMake to obtain the binary file.
+For example, in Linux, in the main directory of ALGA, you can use the following commands:

 mkdir build <br>
 cd build <br>
 cmake .. <br>
 make

-After this, the executable file named "ALGA" should be in the "build" directory
+After this, the executable file named "ALGA" should be in the "build" directory.

 ---

 # Usage tips:
 PLEASE use [_Musket_](http://musket.sourceforge.net/homepage.htm) software to correct reads, before running ALGA. <br>
-Typical usage of ALGA consists in specifying one or two input files (both with .fastq or .fasta extension), number of threads and an output file name for contigs.
+A typical usage of ALGA consists in specifying one or two input files (both with .fastq or .fasta extension), the number of threads and the output file name for contigs.
 <br>

 ```
 ./ALGA --file1=path1/reads_1.fastq --file2=path2/reads_2.fastq --threads=8 --output=contigs.fasta
 ```

-You can run ALGA specifying only one file with reads (in that case just remove _\-\-file2=path2/reads_2.fastq_ clause).
+You can run ALGA specifying only one input file.
+In that case just remove the argument _\-\-file2=path2/reads_2.fastq_.
+The number of threads is an optional parameter and can be removed, it is set to 6 by default.

 ---

 # Additional parameters:
-If you have suspicions, that the input data is for some reason of very poor quality and may - even after read correction - still contain large number of errors, you can additionally set option _\-\-error-rate=0.02_ (the value used, here 0.02, should denote the average expected fraction of errors).
+If you suspect that the input data are for some reason of very poor quality and may – even after the read correction – still contain a large number of errors, you can additionally use the option _\-\-error-rate=0.02_ (the value used, here 0.02, denotes the average expected fraction of errors).